elinchenresearch/Autarchic-Container-Living-Epistemic-Architecture/Part I — Foundations/01_Why Context Matters.md

 - **Scientific blind spots**
   Models tested in one environment (e.g. WEIRD psychology, European assumptions of time and space) fail when applied elsewhere, yet are assumed universal.

-- **Political capture**
+- **Contextual hegemony**
-  - CCP epistemic strategy: *Chinese context = the only authentic one*, erasing heterogeneity.
-  - Western universalism: flattens differences under the guise of humanism.
+  When one framework claims to be the **only authentic context**, heterogeneity is erased.
+  - In Chinese settings, contextual hegemony takes the form of political/cultural capture of the "Chinese way."
+  - In Western settings, it often appears as universalist claims of humanism or rationality.

 - **Cognitive dissonance**
   For individuals straddling multiple contexts, switching reveals radically different reasoning logics.